Ga direct naar de inhoud

 Shared values

-The houses are accessed by means of a gallery.
-Despite the fact that the gallery is still considered unpopular by estate agents, for example, Mei is a great supporter of it and consciously opted for this form of access in order to stimulate contact between the residents.
-The success of this design choice has already proven itself in many other projects by Mei, such as Fenix I. The residential concept in SAWA is distinctive because of the various shared functions – such as shared mobility, collective repairroom and a vegetable garden – which actively create a community.
+The apartments are accessed via a gallery corridor.
+Although galleries are still often labeled as unpopular by, among others, real estate agents, Mei strongly supports this typology and deliberately chose this form of access to encourage interaction among residents.
+The success of this design choice has already been demonstrated in many other Mei projects, such as Fenix I. The residential building SAWA distinguishes itself through various shared functions, such as shared mobility, DIY equipment, and a vegetable garden, actively fostering a sense of community.

 This content is available after accepting the cookies.